bakano98/CS4222-Project/report.md

 <p align="center">
     <img src="./images/two-cases-discovery.png" /> </br>
+    <em> Figure 11: Possible cases of packet discovery </em>
 </p>

 In both cases, both nodes discover each other.
-However, synchronization is only performed in the second case, where **REQUESTER** sees a packet sent at the ***end*** of **SENDER**'s wake slot.
+However, synchronisation is only performed in the second case, where **REQUESTER** sees a packet sent at the ***end*** of **SENDER**'s wake slot.

 Each discovery packet contains a header which includes the sequence number.
-Given that sequence number begins sending at number `0`, and we send 2 packets per wake slot, this implies that a discovery packet sent at the end of a wake slot will have an odd sequence number.
-As such, **REQUESTER** synchronizes only when it sees a odd-number packet from the **SENDER**.
+Given that sequence number begins sending at number `0`, and we send 2 packets per wake slot, this implies that a discovery packet sent at the end of a wake slot will have an **odd sequence number**.
+As such, **REQUESTER** synchronises only when it sees an odd numbered packet from the **SENDER**.

-This is done to because **REQUESTER** needs to receive information from the sender.
+This is done because **REQUESTER** needs to receive information from the sender.
 When the **SENDER** sees the `REQ` packet from **REQUESTER**, and sends back the light reading, we need to ensure that the **REQUESTER**'s radio is listening.
-By synchronizing on odd numbered packets, the `REQ` packet seen by the **SENDER** is sent at the start of **REQUESTER**'s wake slot, hence guaranteeing that the **REQUESTER** is still awake for the rest of the wake slot when the **SENDER** returns the light reading:
+By synchronising on odd numbered packets, the `REQ` packet seen by the **SENDER** is sent at the start of **REQUESTER**'s wake slot, hence guaranteeing that the **REQUESTER** is still awake for the rest of the wake slot when the **SENDER** returns the light reading, as illustrated by Figure 12 below:

 <p align="center">
     <img src="./images/data_recv_not_recv.png" /> </br>
+    <em> Figure 12: Outcomes of the two different cases</em>
 </p>

 ## Enhancements Made (Bonus Marks)

 With the implementation of two different algorithms, we consider this to be an enhancement to the project which consequently also reduces the duty cycle.
-Further, this algorithm will synchronise the SensorTags, and has not been mentioned or introduced anywhere within the scope of the course.
+This algorithm will synchronise the SensorTags, and has not been mentioned or introduced anywhere within the scope of the course.
+Further, much effort was made to explain the algorithm in-depth with the use of multiple illustrations.

 Thus, we believe this should qualify for the bonus marks, or "creativity of solution".